deposition-cloud/air/README.md

 $ npm run generate
 ```

-For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).
+For detailed explanations on how things work, consult the [Nuxt.js docs](https://nuxtjs.org).

 ## License

 Ethically sourced under the [Atmosphere License](https://www.open-austin.org/atmosphere-license/)—like open source, for good.

+[^1] it helps to be hands on with interoperability between SaaS providers, hence working with multiple developer communities is in and of itself an exercise in depositing the cloud